Zurc/angular-redux/steps.md

 #### Component
 Now you need to trigger that actions [from your component(s)] by calling the functions we created in layout.actions.ts file [ showSearchBox() and hideSearchBox() ].

-Lets say we want to call showSearchBox on click.
-So we add a function to that HTML element
+Lets say we want to call showSearchBox method ( from layoutActions.ts file ) on click.

+From the html file we bind our click to our method openSearchBox on the ts file.

 ```
 (click)="openSearchBox()"
 ```

-and from the ts file...
+and from the ts file we call the showSearchBox method from our layoutActions file

 ```
 openSearchBox() {